richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 This exercise demonstrates how to use Azure AI Vision, Face to detect and analyze human faces in images.

-Navigate to [Azure AI | Vision Studio](https://portal.vision.cognitive.azure.com/) and log in with your Azure credentials, then click on the "Face" tab.
+Navigate to [Azure AI | Vision Studio](https://portal.vision.cognitive.azure.com/), log in with your Azure credentials, and then click on the "Face" tab.

 <img src="https://github.com/user-attachments/assets/ced5f919-80b9-40ad-83dd-61da99015b68" width="800" title="Snipped February 18, 2025" />